Ann Burre, MA, F-AAA

 Originally from the East Coast, Nicole Mungcal, Au.D., received both her bachelor’s in speech-language pathology & audiology and her clinical doctorate in audiology (Au.D.) from Towson University in Maryland.
 She completed her clinical fellowship year in Manhattan at New York University Langone Health, where she provided a variety of diagnostic and amplification services to a diverse population.
 She is a member of the American Speech-Language-Hearing Association and the American Academy of Audiology.
 Her areas of professional interest include the diagnosis and treatment of hearing loss, electrophysiological assessments and auditory processing disorders.

-Emily Thomas, Student Doctor of Audiology
+Mary Zhou, Student Doctor of Audiology